pablobarrientos/funky/documentation/funky/org.funky.collections/kotlin.collections.-iterable/tail.md

 `fun <A> `[`Iterable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterable/index.html)`<A>.tail(): `[`Iterable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterable/index.html)`<A>`

-Extract the elements after the head of a list, which must be non-empty.
+Extracts the elements after the head of a list, which must be non-empty.